jamilnoyda/Make-REST-API-in-Django-using-Django-REST-Framework./README.md

 ## Python School

+# Make-REST-API-in-Django-using-Django-REST-Framework.
+Make REST API in Django using Django REST Framework.

 [![Python Version](https://img.shields.io/badge/python-2.7-brightgreen.svg)](https://python.org)
 [![Django Version](https://img.shields.io/badge/django-1.11-brightgreen.svg)](https://djangoproject.com)

-# Make-REST-API-in-Django-using-Django-REST-Framework.
-Make REST API in Django using Django REST Framework.
+This is an example project to illustrate an implementation of REST API in Django using Django REST Framework with multiple user types.
+In this Django app, teachers can upload marksheet of student and send him  and students can sign up and can see his marksheet

 ## Running the Project Locally